 There is, however, a need to recognise and support the increasing numbers of people who conduct their businesses from home.
 The Neighbourhood Plan reflects this in its proposals to provide a wider range of housing and to both support conversion of redundant commercial buildings and the development of local business premises where appropriate.
 The Open Event from August 2022 asked for people's thoughts about business development.
 There were 3 comments received, and potential businesses were cited: a local shop, dog walking and cottage industries.

-POLICY E1: EMPLOYMENT DEVELOPMENT - Development proposals that result in the loss of, or have a significant adverse effect on, an existing employment use will not be supported unless it can be demonstrated that the site or building is no longer suitable for employment use.
+POLICY E1: EMPLOYMENT DEVELOPMENT - Development proposals that result in the loss of, or have a significant adverse effect on, an existing employment use will not be supported unless it can be demonstrated that the site or building is no longer suitable for employment use, in line with Bassetlaw Local Plan (2020-2038) Policy ST7.